awsdocs/amazon-eks-user-guide/doc_source/coredns.md

 **Note**
 It might take several minutes for the expected output to return properly, depending on the rate of DNS requests in your cluster\.

-      Expected output \(the number in red is the DNS request count total\):
+      In the following expected output, the number `23` is the DNS request count total\.

       ```
       # HELP coredns_dns_request_count_total Counter of DNS requests made per zone, protocol and family.